ikukonakano/DH110/Assignment06/README.md

 ### Layout Test

 This layout has 5 rows and 5 columns.
 The margins for the rows are 80.
 The margins for the columns are 30.
-Since the map is the primary function of this page, the map is takes up 4 rows and 3 columns worth os space.
-The row margins were intended to leave space for the browsers' functions.
-The column margins are to ensure everything is visible and comfortably spaces.
-If the column margins weren't there, the screen would like cramped.
-The text explaining the purpose and function of the page was put into one brief column on the left.

 <img width="906" alt="Screen Shot 2022-11-08 at 19 39 45" src="https://user-images.githubusercontent.com/56706104/200732687-e5020265-31a7-4d8c-88cc-efd0a1e7593f.png">